 They are the self-policing element of the office, tasked with investigating allegations of police misconduct.

 To maintain the public confidence, all complaints must be thoroughly and impartially investigated.
-To that end, Internal Affairs was reformed by Constable Diaz when he assumed Office on January 1, 2013 as a testament of his belief in accountability and transparency.
+To that end, Internal Affairs was reformed by Constable Garcia when he assumed Office on January 1, 2013 as a testament of his belief in accountability and transparency.
 The Internal Affairs Division (IAD), currently operating under the flag of the Operations Command, functions as the investigative arm of the Constable.

 The Internal Affairs Division reviews all complaint investigations for consistency and fairness.
 Complaints are presented to the Constable and Chief Deputy for a fair and appropriate adjudication and /or sanction, with consideration given to the complainant, the Office, the individual employee, and the public trust.